For a long time, I thought the answer to living my life planned and organized was finding the right solution.

 Bodies change.

-And sometimes, the very systems that are supposed to help begin to feel like another thing we’re failing to keep up with.
+Sometimes, the very systems that are supposed to help begin to feel like another thing we’re failing to keep up with.

 Over time, I found myself returning to the same rhythm again and again: